tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.md

 The `document` function autogenerates for each function a `*.Rd` file in the `man` directory of the package.
-The content in the `*.Rd` help files is based on the information provided by the roxygen comment lines generated in the previous step.
+The content in the `*.Rd` help files is based on the information in the roxygen comment lines generated in the previous step.
 In addition, all relevant export/import instructions are added to the `NAMESPACE` file.
-Importantly, when using roxygen-base documentation in a package then the `NAMESPACE` and `*.Rd` files should not be manually edited since this information will be lost during the autmation process.
+Importantly, when using roxygen-base documentation in a package then the `NAMESPACE` and `*.Rd` files should not be manually edited since this information will be lost during the automation provided by `roxygen2`.

 ``` r
 document()